PySimpleGUI/PySimpleGUI/PySimpleGUIWx/readme.md

 * Grab anywhere windows
 * Alpha channel for windows
 * Finishing up the Text and Input Text Elements
-* Visibilty for all Elements
+* Visibility for all Elements
 * Input Get / Set focus
 * Output element - unable to get stdout to re-route
 * Debug window works